zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 **Note:** The routes configuration used for a direct REST call to register a service must also contain a prefix before the gatewayUrl and serviceUrl.
 This prefix is used to differentiate the routes.
 It is automatically calculated by the API ML enabler.
 This prefix must by provided manually when XML configuration is used.

-For detailed information about API ML routing, please follow this link: [API Gateway Routing](https://github.com/zowe/api-layer/wiki/API-Gateway-Routing)
+For detailed information about API ML routing, see [API Gateway Routing](https://github.com/zowe/api-layer/wiki/API-Gateway-Routing).

-### API Info Parameters - apiml.apiInfo.*
+### API Info Parameters - `apiml.apiInfo.`
 REST services can provide multiple APIs.
 Add API info parameters for each API that your service wants to expose on the API ML.
 These parameters provide information for API (Swagger) documentation.

 The following parameters provide the information properties of a single API: